Are you pursuing a career in the Substance Use Counseling professions? There are four levels of credentialing you can obtain:

 For individuals seeking licensure in NH, regular clinical supervision is required.
-In addition, Licensed Alcohol & Drug Counselors (LADCs) must also maintain weekly clinical supervision.
-MLADCs are not required to maintain clinical supervision, but must participate in 90 minutes of peer collaboration monthly to maintain licensure from Nov.
-2013 through July, 2014.
-After that, 26 hours per year are required (approx 2 hours 10 minutes per month).
+In addition, Licensed Alcohol & Drug Counselors (LADCs) must also maintain weekly clinical supervision on an ongoing basis.
+MLADCs are not required to maintain clinical supervision, but must participate in peer collaboration.

 How should I document supervision or peer collaboration?